amusecode/amuse/doc/tutorial/particle_sets.rst

     >>> grandchild_star.position = [0,0.1,0]|units.AU
     >>> grandchild_star.velocity = [0,0,0]|units.AUd

-We can add them as child and grandchild etc.. to the set of plummer stars.
+We can add them as child and grandchild etc. to the set of plummer stars.
 But first we have to add them to the set as regular stars:

 .. code-block:: python